AOngomefen/Employee-Absence-Tracker/AOngomefen_Pr4.md

  **Case 3									Case 4**

-**Lessons Learned** \<Provide answers to the questions listed above\>**:**
+**Lessons Learned**

-Write about your Learning Experience, highlighting your lessons learned and learning experience from working on this project.

-What have you learned?
 I learned about file and how they work I learned do while \+ if else verification and I learned about non void function return

 What did you struggle with?
 I struggled a little with files not writing to but reading before I realized we didn’t need to read to the file.